-- (i) We noted a variance of USD 87,500 or 33% between the tendered price of USD 262,500 and the contract amount of USD 350,000.
-Upon our discussion with Director Corporate of Fijian Elections Office we were advised that there was no written documentation for the approval from the Tender Committee for the variance. - (ii) Subsequently, we were provided with a copy of a letter that was addressed to the Director Corporate Services from the Chairperson of the Tender Committee to the Director Corporate services of FEO dated 20 August 2018 (which was during the time of the audit) advising that the Tender Board had verbally agreed for the Supervisor of Elections to enter into negotiations with the supplier on the revised cost.
+The OAG noted a variance of USD 87,500 or 33% between the tendered price of USD 262,500 and the contract amount of USD 350,000.
+Upon the OAG discussion with Director Corporate of Fijian Elections Office were advised that there was no written documentation for the approval from the Tender Committee for the variance.

+Subsequently, FEO were provided with a copy of a letter that was addressed to the Director Corporate Services from the Chairperson of the Tender Committee to the Director Corporate services of FEO dated 20 August 2018 (which was during the time of the audit) advised that the Tender Board had verbally agreed for the Supervisor of Elections to enter into negotiations with the supplier on the revised cost.